Like what you see? ⭐ Star the repo ⭐ to support the project and keep it in the spotlight. See the stargazers →

 Cost snapshot

-Estimated monthly cost for 100 GB/day ingestion, 7-day retention, 3-node cluster:
+Estimated monthly cost for 100 GB/day ingestion, 7-day retention, 3-node cluster.
+See Operations for the sizing assumptions.

 Platform Estimated cost Notes